franciscoyira/portfolio/content/authors/admin/_index.md

 title: Francisco Yirá
 ---

-Data scientist with background in Economics and high proficiency in R programming.
-Skilled in applying machine learning techniques to optimise business outcomes in retail and marketing/CRM, as well as conducting statistical modelling and causal inference to answer business questions.
+Data scientist with background in economics and high proficiency in SQL, R and Python.
+Certified AWS Cloud Practitioner.
+Experienced in applying machine learning to improve outcomes in retail and marketing, as well as conducting statistical modelling and causal inference to answer business questions.

-Experienced in automating processes and reports.
-Also proficient in Python for data analysis and model training.
-Passionate about leveraging data to enable data-driven decision making and to solve complex problems with social impact.
+Well-versed in process automation, dashboard-building and data visualization.
+Passionate about enabling data-driven decision making and to solve complex problems with social impact.
 Enthusiastic about learning new skills and sharing knowledge with others.

 {{< icon name="up-right-from-square" pack="fas" >}} {{< staticref "resume_francisco_albornoz_march_2024.pdf" "newtab" >}}CV in document format{{< /staticref >}}.